 It is very common to request reimbursement via text message or by phone but you may have a higher chance of receiving payment if you do it in the form of a letter.
 Letters are oftentimes taken more seriously than demands for payment via text message or by phone.
 You can also save any responses you receive from the towing company and include them in your evidence for the small claims hearing.

 If you are also planning on suing a property owner for illegally towing your car, make sure to also demand payment from them before suing in small claims!

 How do you write a demand letter to a towing company?

 Unsure of what to include in your demand letter to the towing company?
 Here are a few suggestions:

-- Option to mediate your dispute (there are many organizations in California that provide free or low-cost mediation and most courts also have free mediation available but many times you have to file a lawsuit in order to obtain access).
+Option to mediate your dispute (many organizations in California provide free or low-cost mediation and most courts also have free mediation available but many times you have to file a lawsuit to obtain access).
 More on mediation below.

 Contact a Lawyer

 If you think your case against a towing company may be worth more than $10,000, you may want to reach out to a lawyer in your area to see how much they think your lawsuit is worth.
 Many lawyers provide free consultations to determine if they can take your lawsuit.

 Don't be discouraged if no lawyers are returning your calls.
 Why?
 Your case may not be lucrative enough for a lawyer.
 Usually, when a lawsuit is worth $10,000 or less, most lawyers don't find it worth their time.
 This is one of the reasons why small claims court was created!
 It is meant to work for people without lawyers.